penpot/penpot-docs/technical-guide/developer/ui.md

 - Inject multiple (and separate) groups of elements.
 - Manipulate the provided components to add, remove, filter them, etc.

-Instead of `children`, we can pass the component(s) via a regular a prop.
+Instead of <code class="language-clojure">children</code>, we can pass the component(s) via a regular a prop.

 #### When _not_ to pass a component via a prop

 It's about **ownership**.
 By allowing the passing of a full component, the responsibility of styling and handling the events of that component belong to whoever instantiated that component and passed it to another one.

-For instance, here the user would be in total control of the `icon` component for styling (and for choosing which component to use as an icon, be it another React component, or a plain SVG, etc.)
+For instance, here the user would be in total control of the <code class="language-clojure">icon</code> component for styling (and for choosing which component to use as an icon, be it another React component, or a plain SVG, etc.)

 ```clojure
 (mf/defc button*